MicrosoftDocs/architecture-center/docs/solution-ideas/articles/anomaly-detector-process-content.md

 ### Data flow

+1. Time-series data can comprise of multiple sources like Azure Database for MySQL, Blob, Event Hubs, Cosmos DB, SQL Database, Azure Database for PostgreSQL.
-1. Ingests data from the various stores that contain raw data to be monitored by Anomaly Detector.
+2. Data is ingested into compute from various storage sources to be monitored by Anomaly Detector.
-2. Aggregates, samples, and computes the raw data to generate the time series or calls the Anomaly Detector API directly if the time series is already prepared and responds with the detection results.
+3. Databricks helps aggregate, sample, and compute the raw data to generate the time with the detected results.
+Databricks is capable of processing stream and static data.
+Stream analytics and Azure Synapse can be alternatives based on the requirements.
+4. Anomaly detector API detects anomalies returns the results to compute.
-3. Queue the anomaly related metadata.
+5. Queue the anomaly-related metadata.
-4. The serverless app picks the message from the message queue based on the anomaly-related metadata and sends the alert about the anomaly.
+6. The application insights picks the message from the message queue based on the anomaly-related metadata and sends the alert about the anomaly.
-5. Stores the anomaly detection metadata.
+7. Stores the results in Azure Data Lake Service gen2.
-6. Visualize the results of the time series anomaly detection.
+8. Visualize the results of the time series anomaly detection.

 ### Components